Stuart Sternberg: Career in the financial services industry

 In 1978, Sternberg began his professional career trading equity options part-time at the American Stock Exchange while attending St. John's University earning a degree in finance.
 After college Sternberg was hired by investment group Spear, Leeds & Kellogg, and he eventually became a partner in the firm before he moved to Goldman Sachs.
 In 2002 he retired from the company as a partner.
 He has served on several committees and advisory boards in the financial securities industry.

 Major League Baseball

-Purchasing the Tampa Bay Devil Rays

 Sternberg purchased a 48% plurality-share in the previously named Devil Rays (now known as the Tampa Bay Rays) in May 2004 from Vince Naimoli and took over operations becoming a managing general partner in October 2005.
 He structured his bid for controlling interest in the team with fellow Goldman Sachs partner Matthew Silverman whom he hired as the team's president.

-Interest in Buying the New York Mets

-In February 2011, an article in Business Insider speculated that Sternberg would be a potential owner of the New York Mets.
-Two major factors that supported the theory is that Sternberg is a Mets season ticket holder and that Sternberg had expressed negative feelings about the Rays due to low fan attendance.
-However this was proven wrong in a recent interview.
-He said he was happy with the Rays and has no interest in buying another team.
-Many Tampa Bay Rays fans said they had hoped he would sell the Rays and buy the Mets citing the owner's lack of commitment to the area and the on-field product.